Bits of Japanese Knowledge

 National Health Insurance is mandatory

-If you enroll in Kokuho, you can receive medical treatment for sickness, injuries, painful teeth, or teeth cleaning etc., by presenting Kokuho card at the reception counter in the hospitals or dental physician.
-As for the payment, you need to incur only a part of the in-policy medical cost (from elementary students to 69 years old, self-pay ratio is 30%).
+If you enroll in Kokuho, you can receive medical treatment for sickness, injuries, painful teeth, or teeth cleaning, etc., by presenting your Kokuho card at the reception counter in the hospitals or dental clinics.
+As for the payment, you need to pay only a part of the covered medical cost (from elementary school students to 69 years old, the self-pay ratio is 30%).

 Insurance premiums paid by Japanese nationals are calculated based on their income in the previous fiscal year.
-For foreigners, however, who have stayed in Japan for the first time for more than 90 days, or for foreigners visiting Japan for "Cultural Activities" as their Status of Residence, insurance premiums are calculated at the contact point of the local government because they do not have their previous fiscal year income in Japan.
-The amount varies by cities or towns, but in case of Tsukuba City, the amount paid by the person with no income in the previous fiscal year is around ¥20,000 per year (as of June 2019).
+For foreigners, however, who are staying in Japan for the first time for more than 90 days, or for foreigners visiting Japan for "Cultural Activities" as their Status of Residence, insurance premiums are calculated at the local government office because they do not have income from the previous fiscal year in Japan.
+The amount varies by city or town, but in the case of Tsukuba City, the amount paid by a person with no income in the previous fiscal year is around ¥20,000 per year (as of June 2019).

 hokken2

-Kokuho card should be returned at the local government's liaison office when returning back to their home country, the balance amount of insurance premium is calculated, and withdrawal procedures are carried out.
+The Kokuho card should be returned to the local government's liaison office when returning to their home country, the remaining balance of the insurance premium is calculated, and withdrawal procedures are carried out.

 JAPANESE